BenjaminAbt/docs/docs/standard/datetime/choosing-between-datetime.md

 Unless a particular <xref:System.DateTime> value represents UTC, that date and time value is often ambiguous or limited in its portability.
 For example, if a <xref:System.DateTime> value represents the local time, it is portable within that local time zone (that is, if the value is deserialized on another system in the same time zone, that value still unambiguously identifies a single point in time).
 Outside the local time zone, that <xref:System.DateTime> value can have multiple interpretations.
 If the value's <xref:System.DateTime.Kind%2A> property is <xref:System.DateTimeKind?displayProperty=fullName>, it is even less portable: it is now ambiguous within the same time zone and possibly even on the same system on which it was first serialized.
 Only if a <xref:System.DateTime> value represents UTC does that value unambiguously identify a single point in time regardless of the system or time zone in which the value is used.

 > [!IMPORTANT]
+>
-> When saving or sharing <xref:System.DateTime> data, UTC should be used and the <xref:System.DateTime> value's <xref:System.DateTime.Kind%2A> property should be set to <xref:System.DateTimeKind?displayProperty=fullName>.
+> <xref:System.DateTimeOffset> is the preferred type for saving or sharing date and time information.
+When saving or sharing <xref:System.DateTime> data, UTC should be used and the <xref:System.DateTime> value's <xref:System.DateTime.Kind%2A> property should be set to <xref:System.DateTimeKind?displayProperty=fullName>.

 ## The TimeSpan structure